serralvo/XCTestMetrics/README.md

 Using [Homebrew](http://brew.sh/):

 ## Usage
-The usage of Tractor is based on two steps: the first one is register each build result, the second one is display all results using a report.
+The usage of XCTestMetrics is based on two steps: the first one is register each build result, the second one is display all results using a report.

 ### First Step:
 - Run project tests.